“Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith” (Galatians 3:24).

 And exchange it some day for a crown.

-As our theme text from 1 Timothy 2:4-6 reads, God has willed or determined (rather than “desired”) that all mankind:
+As 1 Timothy 2:4-6 reads, God has willed or determined (rather than “desired”) that all mankind will:

-- Be saved from Adamic death… from the destruction of the grave—accomplished through the GREATEST MIRACLE the world has EVER seen!
-THE RESURRECTION!
+- Be saved from Adamic death, from the destruction of the grave, to be accomplished through the GREATEST MIRACLE the world will EVER experience: THE RESURRECTION!

 - Be saved from ignorance, blindness and deafness.